Best Laptops for College Students 2026

 The Verdict

 If your major requires Windows-only software and you've shortlisted the Lenovo IdeaPad Slim 5i, this lines up with what you actually need.
-The DGH Cost-per-Year-of-Use Score reaches 9.2 at $112 per year — second-best in the guide.
-Tom's Guide and Reviewed.com both rank this the value Windows leader for 2026.
+The DGH Cost-per-Year-of-Use Score reaches 8.8 at $144 per year.
+PCWorld calls it 'a deceptively good deal' — the Windows pick when you want 16GB and a big screen.

 Best Display: ASUS Zenbook 14 OLED